chhavi02/100DaysofML/README.md

 ## Day 5 : July 9, 2018

 * **Today's Progress**: I used the Cifar10 dataset on the Convolutional Neural Network built using Keras.
-Cifar10 dataset has images which belong to one of the 10 classes like bird, truck, cat, frog, etc. The accuracy is 77.4%;
+Cifar10 dataset has images which belong to one of the 10 classes like bird, truck, cat, frog, etc.
 * [**Link to the code**](https://github.com/chhavi02/100DaysofML/tree/master/Day5%20-%20CNN%20Cifar10%20keras)